 Let’s take a look at a few cards and the benefits their authorized user can receive.

-The Platinum Card from American Express (see full review here) is one of the best elite travel credit cards available right now.
+The Platinum Card from American Express (see full review here) is one of a great elite travel credit card.
 Because of that it has an annual fee of $550 for the primary cardholder.
 American Express charges $175 for up to three authorized Platinum Card users and $175 for each one after that.
 However, the benefits can be well worth it, depending on how often that authorized user travels.
 Platinum Card authorized users receive everything that the primary cardholder receives except for the card’s $200 airline fee credit.
 That means you’ll receive access to over 1,000 airport lounges, including the American Express Centurion Lounges, Delta Sky Clubs, Airspace Lounges, and a Priority Pass membership.
 Authorized users will also receive Starwood Preferred Guest Gold status, Hilton Honors Gold status, and a statement credit for up to $100 every four years for a Global Entry or TSA Pre-Check application.
 The Platinum Card is a charge card, which means you’re expected to pay off all your purchases in full each billing cycle, so it doesn’t carry a standard purchase annual percentage rate (APR).

 3. Citi Prestige Card